hulyak/react-tutorial/docs/doc1.md

 React Hooks makes developing apps easier with less complexity.
 It improves the readability and organization of components.
 We can create custom hooks to reuse code across our app.

 I want to start our tutorial with a general overview of our hooks.
 This will you a big picture of hooks, then we will dig deeper into our two commonly used hooks.
 You can just skim over these and use them as a reference when you need them.
-This may be overwhelming, but no need to worry right now.
+This may be overwhelming, but no need to worry about it right now.

-## React Hooks

 ![img](../static/img/diagram.png)

 - `useState` is the most common hook that you will see.
 It is the `state hook` for declaring the state in our components.
 - `useEffect` is used for _side effects_ like fetching data from an API.
 - `useRef` is used to allow access directly to an element in the DOM and to create a mutable ref object that won't trigger a rerender.
-- `useContext` allows us to easily work with the React Context API (solving the prop drilling issue)
+- `useContext` allows us to easily work with the React Context API (solving the prop drilling issue).
 - `useReducer` is an advanced version of `useState` for managing complex state logic.
 It’s quite similar to Redux.
 - `useMemo` returns a value from a memoized function.
 - `useCallback` returns a function that returns a cacheable value.
 Useful for performance optimization if you want to prevent unnecessary re-renders when the input hasn’t changed.
-- `useLayoutEffect` similar to `useEffect` , they differ in when they trigger.
+- `useLayoutEffect` similar to `useEffect`, they differ in when they trigger.
-- `useImperativeHandle` to customize the instance value that’s exposed to parent components when using ref.
+- `useImperativeHandle` to customize the instance value that’s exposed to parent components when using `ref`.
 - `useDebugValue` displays a label for custom Hooks in React Developer Tools.

 In this tutorial, we will focus on the most common hooks: `useState` and `useEffect`.
 But first, let's start with _why we need hooks in the first place._